COVID, duty of care, and the meeting industry

 A. Dear Student,

 I’m afraid that the career path that led to my “breaking” into the event services industry is so atypical that it can in no way serve as a guide to others.
-Some information that sheds a little light on the circumstances can be found in this post.
+This post has some information that sheds a little light on the circumstances.

 And yet there is something one can learn from the strange journey that brought me into the conference and event services industry.
 Although I have only been connected to the “professional” event industry world for a few years, I have met and learned a little about the backgrounds of hundreds of event professionals in many industry segments.
 And I can assure you that a majority of those people did not plan a career in our industry but, like myself, found a calling or attraction to their work.